tdwg/geoschemes/marine/proposal_v1_2023-10.md

 # A worldwide geographical scheme for recording the distribution of marine biota: First draft (October 2023) of the proposal (updated April 2024 for High Seas).

-The proposal for a marine scheme features five Level 1 units, 26 Level-2 units and 430 coastal Level 4 units (compare to 9 Level 1, 52 Level 2 and 609 Level 4 in the current terrestrial scheme).
-Level 3 units and the Level 4 units for High Seas are yet to be defined.
+The proposal for a marine scheme features five Level 1 units, 26 Level-2 units and 529 Level 4 units (compare to 9 Level 1, 52 Level 2 and 609 Level 4 in the current terrestrial scheme).
 This draft proposal is here posted with the purpose of gathering feedback.
 It is summarized on the following maps, organized according to the Level 1 and Level 2 units in which they are comprised, followed by notes explaining some of the options taken.
 Level 4 units for the coastal area (i.e. jurisdictional waters to the 200 NM boundary) are detailed in five Excel files posed on this site (one Excel file for each Level 1 ocean, then one tab for each Level 2 region in that ocean).

 ## Higher level units

 ### Level 1 units

 Level 1 units are the five oceans.
 Marginal seas (which are treated in the IHO scheme with same rank as the major oceans) are appended to the major oceans following the [boundaries set by NOAA](https://www.ncei.noaa.gov/sites/g/files/anmtlf171/files/2023-01/World%20Ocean%20Volumes.pdf)  (Eakins & Sharman, 2010, see also background document) although other sources (e.g. Wikipedia) show slightly different groupings.
-Limits of proposed Level 1 units are then adjusted to the nearest Level 4 unit, therefore departing from IHO boundaries (see at the end of this document for the detail of these adjustments).
+Limits of proposed Level 1 units are then adjusted to the nearest Level 4 unit, therefore departing from IHO boundaries (see Figure 1 for the detail of these adjustments).
 Taking into account that the terrestrial Level 1 units used up single-digit codes 1 thru 9, the code for marine Level 1 units is here proposed as single-letter.

 <img src="./proposal-images/Figure1_Level1_World.png"
 style="width:7in;height:3.5in" />